Kwangyun/Kwangyun.github.io/_posts/2023-07-10-Weak-Session-ID-Report.md

   ![](/assets/session/sequence21.gif)
 The overall quality of randomness is `extremely poor` with a low entropy as well.

-In the second scenario, the tester also intercepted the request to examin the change in `session_id`.
+In the last scenario, the tester also intercepted the request to examin the change in `session_id`.

 ## Source Code Analysis {#section-3}
 ### Security-Low-Level